Inspire Medical Systems (INSP) Set to Announce Quarterly Earnings on Tuesday

 Inspire Medical Systems (NYSE:INSP – Get Rating) will be issuing its quarterly earnings data after the market closes on Tuesday, May 2nd.
 Analysts expect the company to announce earnings of ($0.70) per share for the quarter.
 Inspire Medical Systems has set its FY 2023 guidance at EPS.Parties that wish to register for the company’s conference call can do so using this link.

-Inspire Medical Systems (NYSE:INSP – Get Rating) last posted its quarterly earnings results on Tuesday, February 7th.
-The company reported $0.10 EPS for the quarter, topping analysts’ consensus estimates of ($0.54) by $0.64.
+Inspire Medical Systems (NYSE:INSP – Get Rating) last posted its quarterly earnings data on Tuesday, February 7th.
+The company reported $0.10 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.54) by $0.64.
 Inspire Medical Systems had a negative return on equity of 12.66% and a negative net margin of 11.00%.
-The company had revenue of $137.90 million for the quarter, compared to analysts’ expectations of $137.75 million.
+The firm had revenue of $137.90 million for the quarter, compared to analysts’ expectations of $137.75 million.
 During the same period in the previous year, the firm earned ($0.09) EPS.
-The firm’s revenue was up 75.9% compared to the same quarter last year.
+The business’s quarterly revenue was up 75.9% on a year-over-year basis.
 On average, analysts expect Inspire Medical Systems to post $-1 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 Wall Street Analysts Forecast Growth